retrogrand/LogosOS/README.md

 - trigger **repair** (apologies, clarifications, policy changes),
 - adjust **attunement** (more hedging, more directness, less speculation),
-- propose updates to φ policies and Θ anchors.
+- propose updates to φ policies and Θ anchors,
+- adjust how envelopes are built and compacted (e.g., “keep this commitment visible longer”).

 We can put numbers on some of this: